 So within that context, you can use these marketing cloud features:

-- REACH: With WhatsApp, you’ll expand your company’s mobile client communications internationally as this functionality opens up the possibility to reach 1B users, worldwide, on their preferred channel.
+- REACH: With WhatsApp, you’ll expand your company’s mobile client communications internationally as this functionality opens up the possibility to reach billions of users worldwide on their preferred channel.

 - SPEED TO MARKET: Experience easy onboarding: set up your WhatsApp account, channels, and message templates through Marketing Cloud

 - OPTIMISATION & COLLABORATION: You will have all your messaging data in one place, which facilitates analytics, optimisation and further marketing collaboration.

 How to Get Started with WhatsApp

 Like the idea of getting access to WhatsApp’s billion subscribers?
 Here’s how you get started with sending WhatsApp Messages in Salesforce Marketing Cloud, step-by-step: